 Johns has also led high-profile priorities for the Secretary and Deputy Secretary of the Department of Transportation, including helping define a strategic planning process for the U.S. Merchant Marine Academy, facilitating monthly meetings of the Safety Council (chaired by the Deputy Secretary), and providing an objective analysis for pilot fatigue rule-making.
 In 2012, he received the Secretary's Partnership in Excellence Award.

 Nationally, Johns is active in the Transportation Research Board (TRB) of the National Academies.
 From 2008 to 2011, he chaired the TRB Technical Activities Council, which oversees the research and outreach activities of 200 technical committees.
 In honor of his leadership for TRB, he was named a National Associate by the National Academies of Sciences and an Emeritus Member of TRB's Policy and Organization Group Executive Board.
 In addition, Johns has served on the boards of the Council of University Transportation Centers and the American Road and Transportation Builders Association, and in leadership positions for the Intelligent Transportation Society of America.

-Johns previously was Director of the Center for Transportation Studies at the University of Minnesota from 2001 to 2009, after serving as deputy director and associate director.
+Prior to joining Volpe in 2009, Johns served as director of the Center for Transportation Studies at the University of Minnesota (2001 to 2009), after serving as deputy director and associate director.
+The University honored Johns by awarding him its Richard P. Braun Distinguished Service Award for Research Leadership.
 Before joining the University in 1988, he held research and management positions with the Santa Fe Railway, the Minnesota Department of Transportation, and the Metropolitan Council of the Twin Cities.
-He is active in the Transportation Research Board (TRB) of the National Academies, currently chairing the TRB Technical Activities Council that oversees 200 technical committees.
-He earned a B.S. degree in Engineering Operations from Iowa State University and M.B.A. and M.A. degrees from the University of Iowa.
+He earned a BS degree in engineering operations from Iowa State University and MBA and MA degrees from the University of Iowa.